ogenfald/paperctl/README.md

 [sed](https://www.gnu.org/software/sed/) for adding new instances to config file

-Arch: `sudo pacman -S jq curl tmux`
+Arch: `sudo pacman -S jq curl tmux sed`

-Ubuntu: `sudo apt install jq curl tmux`
+Ubuntu: `sudo apt install jq curl tmux sed`

 It is also recommened to have the `$EDITOR` environment variable set before running the first time.
 Though not required.